-Battleships (also called Sea Battle) is a guessing game for two players.
+Battleships (also called Sea Battle) is a strategy type guessing game for two players.
 It is known worldwide as a pencil and paper game which dates from World War I. It was published by various companies as a pad and pencil game in the 1930s, and was released as a plastic board game by Milton Bradley in 1967.
-Have Fun!
+Have fun!

 A slightly different version of the Battleships video game is played in India.
 Instead of announcing whether a shot is a hit or miss on a ship immediately, the players simply say how many of their opponent's three shots were hits, and if so on what kind of ship.
 This allows for more strategy in game play and loosens the Battleships game dependency on luck.
 A slightly different recording system is used in this variation as there is a new importance on what turn a player hit something on.
 The battle ships themselves are also slightly different: the Indian Battleships version uses two submarines (two spaces), two destroyers (three spaces), one battle ship (five spaces), and one aircraft carrier (five spaces arranged in a 'T')